contensis/contensis.github.io/http-src/model/image.md

-# Images
+# Image

-The Image type container of an image asset with an associated caption.
+An image is a container of an image asset with an associated caption.

 ## Properties